MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/channels.md

 ---
-title: "Overview of channels in Omnichannel for Customer Service | MicrosoftDocs"
+title: Overview of channels in Omnichannel for Customer Service
-description: "Learn about the different channels that are available in Omnichannel for Customer Service."
+description: Learn about the different channels that are available in Omnichannel for Customer Service.
 author: neeranelli
 ms.author: nenellim
+ms.reviewer:
-ms.topic: overview
+ms.topic: conceptual
+ms.collection:
 ms.date: 10/10/2023
+ms.custom: bap-template
 ---

 # Overview of channels